geo-fluid-dynamics/phaseflow-dealii/README.md

 # nsb-pcm
-This solves the incompressible Navier-Stokes-Boussinesq equations coupled with an enthalpy-based energy equation allowing for melting and solidification of the medium.
+nsb-pcm (Navier-Stokes-Boussinesq with phase-change material) solves the incompressible NSB equations coupled with an enthalpy-based energy equation allowing for melting and solidification of the phase-change material medium.

 This is written in C++ and based on the deal.II finite element method library.